w3c/wai-website/pages/about/groups/agwg.md

 {% include_cached toc.html type="end" %}
 {:/}

-## Charter
+## Charter and funding

 The group is chartered until October 2025.

 To learn about the group’s current focus, scope and deliverables, see the [AG Working Group Charter](https://www.w3.org/WAI/GL/charter).

+The group's work is partly funded by the [WAI Core 2015 Project](https://www.w3.org/WAI/about/projects/wai-core-2015/).
+It does not necessarily reflect the views or policies of the funders.

 ## Current work

-The work of the AG Working Group follows the [W3C Process](https://www.w3.org/2023/Process-20231103/).

-This work is partly funded by the [WAI Core 2015 Project](https://www.w3.org/WAI/about/projects/wai-core-2015/).
-The work of the AG Working Group does not necessarily reflect the views or policies of the funders.

 For details of the current work, see the [AG Working Group wiki](https://www.w3.org/WAI/GL/wiki/Main_Page).